 Troubleshoot Inkscape Installation Issues on Ubuntu

-The two issues most likely to trip you up are an old stable PPA still taking priority and a Flathub remote that was already configured earlier.
+The two issues most likely to trip you up are choosing between the Ubuntu and PPA candidates on 26.04 and a Flathub remote that was already configured earlier.

 Switch Back to Ubuntu’s Default Inkscape Package